MatteoPiselli/locapic-frontend/README.md

 # 📍 Locapic

 **Locapic** is a mobile application that allows to geolocate a user by materializing his movements on an interactive map and offering the possibility of adding points of interest.
+The application also uses the Address API to add cities.

 ---